pbissonho/koin.dart/website/docs/reference/koin-core/dsl.md

 ---
-title: DSL
+title: Definition API
 ---

-Thanks to the power of Dart language, Koin provides a DSL to help your describe your app instead of annotate it or generate code for it.
-With its Dart DSL, Koin offers a smart functional API to achieve to prepare your dependency injection.
+Thanks to the power of Dart language, Koin provides a flunt API to help your describe your app instead of annotate it or generate code for it.
+Koin offers a smart functional API to achieve to prepare your dependency injection.

-## Application & Module DSL
+## Application & Module API

 Koin offers several keywords to let you describe the elements of a Koin Application:

-- Application DSL, to describe the Koin container configuration
+- Application, to describe the Koin container configuration
-- Module DSL, to describe the components that have to be injected
+- Module, to describe the components that have to be injected

-## Application DSL
+## Application

 A `KoinApplication` instance is a Koin container instance configuration.
 This will let your configure logging, properties loading and modules.